20 Apr For Buyers-What A Seller Wants

 Rule 1- Price

-When putting in a low price, have a reason why it is low.
+Lets have an example.
+You find the perfect Huntington Beach condo for sale and want to put an offer in on it.
+If you decide to put in a low price, have a reason why it is low.
 Don’t just pull a number out of the air and say “I think it’s worth this”.
 Why do you think it’s worth what your offering?
 Have your real estate agent present data on why it’s worth what your offering.
 If you don’t then the seller will become angry and will not sell because their pride has been kicked into light speed.

 Rule 2- Nitpicking

 Negotiating has changed over the years.
-The hardball method does not work well anymore, and nitpicking certainly does not work anymore as a negotiation tactic – especially in the Huntington Beach market.
+The hardball method does not work well anymore, and nitpicking certainly does not work anymore as a negotiation tactic – especially in the Huntington Beach real estate market.
 Do not nitpick the home to the seller.
 If there is a major problem with the home (roof, foundation crack, holes in walls, etc..) then yes you can use that for the negotiations.
 But if its a stain on the carpet or a wall color you don’t like then do not bring it up.
 This will only upset the seller and he will write you off as unreasonable.

 I was once with a someone (the home owners representative was also with us) and during the home tour they decided to nitpick everything about the home to me and the sellers representative.
 After the showing (shocking to me) the person said they really wanted the home and it was everything they wanted!
 They wanted to place an offer.
 The sellers representative told the sellers all that was said about their home.
 The sellers were so offended they wouldn’t take anything less then the asking, and the person could not afford the home at asking but could afford it slightly less then the asking.
 They lost the home.
 I’m confident if the person did not nitpick the home they would have gotten a deal done and their dream home.